 The single most common problem that mums ask me about on forums and in clarity conversations “I want to go back to work but how do I work out what career to choose?”

-Very often when mums take a career break after children (or redundancy), it gives you the opportunity to stop and reflect on your previous career.
+Very often the women I talk to who have taken a career break, they have a golden opportunity to stop and reflect on their previous career.
 Something to be celebrated because it’s an opportunity that many dads don’t get.

 Another mum said: “I’ve drifted along from job to job with no clear idea on what I wanted to do.
 Now I’m really stuck because I didn’t have a career.”

-Today I’ll share the most popular activities from my Back to Work Confidence group programme.
+Today I am sharing with you the most popular activities from my Career Confidence workshop.

 1 – Get absolutely clear on what you’re brilliant at